 This medication must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.
 If you have just given birth or had a pregnancy loss/abortion after the first 3 months, talk with your doctor about reliable forms of birth control, and find out when it is safe to start using birth control that contains a form of estrogen, such as this medication.

-The medication from this ring passes into breast milk.
-This may affect how much milk you make and may also have undesirable effects on the nursing infant.
+The hormones in this product may decrease breast milk production.
+A small amount passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Additional NuvaRing Information